Business Apps

 Notion General productivity $10/user/month Yes (add-on) No

-Key Takeaway: Document360 is the only tool in this set with a native, branded client-facing portal at a fixed monthly rate.
-Confluence leads on enterprise integrations but requires 2 to 4 weeks of onboarding — making it a poor fit for agencies under Atlassian’s standard Confluence plan without dedicated IT support.
+Document360 is the only tool in this set with a native, branded client-facing portal at a fixed monthly rate.
+Confluence leads on enterprise integrations but requires 2 to 4 weeks of onboarding, making it a poor fit for agencies under Atlassian’s standard Confluence plan without dedicated IT support.

 Does AI Search Change Which Knowledge Base App You Should Choose?

-AI-powered search is now a baseline requirement, not a premium feature — and it meaningfully changes which tool wins for client-serving teams in 2025.
+AI-powered search is now a baseline requirement, not a premium feature, and it meaningfully changes which tool wins for client-serving teams.

 Guru’s AI Answers feature synthesizes content across multiple cards and returns a single summarized response rather than a list of links.
 This reduces the cognitive load on support agents during live client interactions.
 In documented deployments, Guru customers report cutting average handle time by 20 to 35% after enabling AI search.

 Document360’s Eddy AI layer works on the customer side of the portal, allowing clients to ask natural language questions and get answers without contacting support.
-This is the clearest ROI case for any knowledge base investment: deflecting tickets before they are created.
+This is the clearest return-on-investment case for any knowledge base deployment: deflecting tickets before they are created.
 Teams that regularly use productivity and automation tools may also find value in the broader overview of online tools that simplify operations at scale.

-Slite’s Ask feature is the most accessible entry point — it works across any Slite workspace and does not require configuration.
-For smaller agencies that cannot justify a dedicated knowledge ops role, this matters.
+Slite’s Ask feature is the most accessible entry point.
+It works across any Slite workspace and does not require configuration, a real advantage for smaller agencies that cannot justify a dedicated knowledge ops role.

-Key Takeaway: AI search is no longer optional for client-serving teams.
-Guru customers report a 20 to 35% reduction in average handle time after enabling AI Answers, according to Guru’s published customer results — a measurable metric to use when building an internal business case.
+Guru customers report a 20 to 35% reduction in average handle time after enabling AI Answers, according to Guru’s published customer results, a measurable metric to use when building an internal business case for switching tools.

 What Determines Whether a Knowledge Base App Actually Gets Used?